dataprofessor/R-demo/README.md

-# R x Streamlit App
+# R x Python Streamlit App

 This app shows the use of R in a Streamlit app.
 Particularly, codes shown herein are rendered on-the-fly as the app is loaded.